Theme

 WildDet3D is a promptable 3D detection system for real-world scenes, positioned around text, point, and box prompts for spatial perception workflows.

 The official repository presents WildDet3D as a 3D detection system that can respond to different prompt types rather than a fixed closed-label detector alone.
-This page is for general reference, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is